sergeyklay/kubernetes-playground/README.md

 # Multihost Virtual Machine Provisioning powered by Vagrant

-A skeleton repository that considerably simplifies setting up a multihost project with a VirtualBox Virtual Machine development environment powered by Vagrant and different provisioners like File, Shell and Ansible.
+A skeleton repository that considerably simplifies setting up a multi VM Kubernetes cluster with a VirtualBox Virtual Machine development environment powered by Vagrant and different provisioners like Shell and Ansible.

+_This project is designed for local development only._

 ## Prerequisites

 - [VirtualBox](https://virtualbox.org/)
 - [Vagrant](https://vagrantup.com/)
-- Vagrant Plugins:
-  - `vagrant-vbguest`

 ## Getting started